Sister Boniface Mysteries: Development

 Father Brown executive producer Will Trotter anticipated developing a Sister Boniface spin-off as soon as Father Brown had ended.
 He eventually pitched the concept to Britbox.
-The series share several writers and directors, such as John Maidens, Paul Gibson, Kit Lambert, Tahsin Guner and Ian Barber.
+The two series share several writers and directors, such as John Maidens, Paul Gibson, Kit Lambert, Tahsin Güner, and Ian Barber.

 Locations

-The location for St Vincent's Convent is Princethorpe College, a Catholic independent day school located in Princethorpe, near Rugby, Warwickshire, England.
+The location for St Vincent's Convent is Princethorpe College, a Catholic independent day school in Princethorpe, near Rugby, Warwickshire, England.

+The location for the town's village hall is in Great Barrington, Gloucestershire.
+This hall is used multiple times during Series 2.

+The location of the hidden radio station in Series 2 Episode 8 "Dead Air" was at Donnington Brewery, which is also home to Mrs Devine's house in Father Brown.

+The location of the Spitfire pub is the Bakers Arms in Broad Campden.